Baths of Commodus

+The building between Areas I and XII is the Baths of Antoninus Caracalla; the Baths of Commodus were also located nearby.

 The Baths of Commodus (Latin: Thermae Comodianae) or Baths of Cleander (Latin: Thermae Cleandri) was a thermae (baths) complex in Rome, in Regio I Porta Capena, presumably to the south or south-east of the Baths of Caracalla.
 Although mentioned by several ancient authors no archaeological remains survive.

 They were built by Marcus Aurelius Cleander, a favourite of the emperor Commodus and dedicated in 183, in the fourth year of Commodus' reign.